-The Autism Sharing Initiative project aims to build the first federated and fully-protected global network for sharing genomics and biomedical data to accelerate research to develop precision healthcare approaches for individuals with autism.
+Building the first federated and fully-protected global network for sharing genomics and biomedical data to accelerate research and develop precision healthcare approaches for individuals with autism.

 Over the past 20 years, more and more people have been diagnosed with neurodevelopmental conditions.

 Autism, or autism spectrum disorder, refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviours, speech and nonverbal communication — each autistic person has a distinct set of strengths and challenges.
 There is not one autism but many subtypes, influenced by a combination of genetic and environmental factors.
 Autism affects approximately one in 66 Canadians.

 The Autism Sharing Initiative aims to build on Canada’s leadership in autism research and unite the world’s most ambitious efforts, to build the first federated global network for sharing genomics and biomedical data to accelerate research with the hopes of developing precision healthcare approaches for autistic individuals.